lin-jhe-yu/Big_Data_And_Cloud_Computing_Final_Project/README.md

 ### 1. Reviews Matter — But Not in the Obvious Way

 * Average star rating has **more influence on survival** than raw sentiment alone
-* Review length shows **little predictive power** despite closed restaurants having longer reviews
-* The *presence and consistency* of feedback is more informative than verbosity
+* Many closed restaurants share operational issues, such as slow serving speed

 ### 2. Pricing Strategy Impacts Risk